stwrtrio/movie-festival/README.md

 go test ./tests/controllers/movie_controller_test.go
 ```

 I've attached the Postman collection file to the ```files/doc``` folder for reference.
 This file contains the API endpoints that can be using for the test.
+Just import that file to your postman